KrystianD/KrystianD/README.md

 Despite being a software developer, I really like hardware and electronics too.

-I design and etch PCBs as well as write code for microcontrollers, just to force my code to do something physical actually :) I encourage you to check my [Gallery](https://krystiand.net/gallery) where I posted a lot of various devices I created as hobby projects :)
+I design and etch PCBs as well as write code for microcontrollers, just to force my code to do something physical actually :slightly_smiling_face: I encourage you to check my [Gallery](https://krystiand.net/gallery) where I posted a lot of various devices I created as hobby projects :slightly_smiling_face:.